-Audio fingerprinting is a technology used to create a unique “fingerprint” for an audio signal.
-This fingerprint captures essential features of the audio, such as tempo, rhythm, and patterns, and converts them into a compact, searchable code.
-It enables fast and scalable identification of audio, even if the content has been altered through compression, noise, or other modifications.
+This technology creates a unique identifier for an audio signal, capturing essential features such as tempo, rhythm, and patterns.
+These characteristics are converted into a compact, searchable code, enabling fast and scalable identification of audio.
+Remarkably, it can recognize audio content even if it has been altered through compression, noise, or other modifications.

-How Does Audio Fingerprinting Work?
+How Audio Fingerprinting Works

-Applications of Audio Fingerprinting
+Applications of Audio Recognition Technology

 1. Music Recognition